-Canary is a camera that started shipping last year.
+Canary is a camera that’s been around for a bit.
 Canary Flex is the newest Canary that can work outdoors.
 Canary View is a cheaper version of Canary.
 Nest Cam replaced Dropcam and Nest Cam IQ is the latest Nest Cam which offers a few super powered features.
-And Angee is an in-progress project successfully funded on Kickstarter.
+And Angee is a yet-to-ship project successfully funded on Kickstarter.
 Piper nv was the latest version of Piper, adding night vision and other upgrades.
 All of the devices have several things in common.
 They all have the option to function without monthly fees, they are all easy to install and setup, and they all provide some level of home security.

 Video Quality – Who is the best?

-While Canary, Piper, and Angee offer many built-in features, the primary feature of all four units is video surveillance.
+While Canary, Piper, Nest Cam, and Angee offer many built-in features, the primary feature of all of the cameras is video surveillance.
 All offer FHD video while Nest Cam IQ takes it a step further by offering a 4K image sensor (8 Megapixels) backed by 12x digital zoom.
-(As Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor separately.
-You can check that out here.
+(As Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor here.)
 They all also offer night vision, the only exception being Piper, Piper nv’s predecessor.
 While there are subtle differences between the units, all offer a reliable experience.

 Video Quality Winner?